What is Potash alum?

-- Take conical flask, in that dissolve 50g of aluminium sulfate in warm water and add 3ml of dilute sulfuric acid to make the solution clear.
+- Take a conical flask, in that dissolve 50g of aluminium sulfate in warm water and add 3ml of dilute sulphuric acid to make the solution clear.

 - Filter the solutions if it is not clear.

-- Mix the two clear solution in a china dish.
+- Mix the two clear solutions in a china dish.

 - Place the china dish on a wire gauze over a burner.

 - Stir the solution and concentrate the solution till the crystallization point is reached.

 - Place the solution over a beaker containing cold water for a few hours.

 - Crystals of potash alum will get separated, filter them from the mother liquor and wash them with a small quantity of cold water.